Emerald Airways: History

-The airline was established and started operations in 1987.
+The airline was established in November 1987 and started operations one month later.
 It was formed by Andy Janes and his wife Hilary as Janes Aviation at Southend airport.
-The company was renamed Emerald in 1992, in recognition of the large amount of business across the Irish Sea and established its base in Liverpool.
-In October 2002, Emerald bought Exeter based Streamline Aviation.
+The company was renamed Emerald Airways Ltd. in mid-1992, in recognition of the large amount of business across the Irish Sea and established its base in Liverpool.
+In 2002, Emerald bought Exeter based Streamline Aviation which was fully absorbed in the summer of the following year.
 The airline was wholly owned by AS Janes and HJ Janes.
+In April 1995 the first passenger scheduled operations were started but came to an end four years later.

-In June 2005, EuroManx successfully bought the passenger service of Emerald Airways, which was operating low cost services from Liverpool John Lennon Airport to the Isle of Man, using BAe ATPs.
+In May 2004 passenger schedules were restarted - low-cost services from Liverpool John Lennon Airport to the Isle of Man, using BAe ATPs - but in June 2005, EuroManx successfully bought them.
 Following the takeover these services were then operated under the EuroManx name and booking system, but often the cabin crew employed and the planes used were those of Emerald Airways.

-Following the suspension of Emerald's AOC and the company subsequently calling in administrators, one of the ATPs was impounded by the Isle of Man Government at Ronaldsway Airport.

-The new Irish start-up airline, Emerald Airlines, founded in November 2020 is unrelated to Emerald Airways.

-AOC Suspension

 On 4 May 2006 at 20:00 the airline's Air Operators Certificate was suspended by the CAA following safety issues, the latest of which was an HS748 incident in the Channel Islands.
 The CAA specified that should its requirements be met the airline's AOC would be reinstated.
 On 11 May 2006, administrators were appointed.
-As a result of the fleet grounding the firm were unable to generate any money to run the business.
+As a result of the fleet grounding the firm was unable to generate any money to run the business.
+Following the suspension of AOC and the company subsequently calling in administrators, one of the ATPs was impounded by the Isle of Man Government at Ronaldsway Airport.
 The AOC was revoked at the request of Emerald Airways on 7 August 2006.